BREASTFEEDING/CHESTFEEDING WITH MATERNAL/PARENTAL HEALTH CONDITIONS

 5. Delayed initiation of effective breastfeeding due to the learning curve of best positioning, with subsequent impact on milk supply

-Another qualitative study noted that breastfeeding could exacerbate pain in some conditions (either through the specific positioning required, the increased demand on the lactating parent rather than other caregivers' ability to feed the baby and/or breastfeeding causing disease flare), and parents felt conflicted about prioritising their health over their baby.
+Another qualitative study noted that breastfeeding could exacerbate pain in some conditions (either through the specific positioning required, the increased demand on the mother rather than other caregivers' ability to feed the baby and/or breastfeeding causing disease flare), and parents felt conflicted about prioritising their health over their baby.

 Some people with autoimmune rheumatic disease reported that health professionals were supportive of breastfeeding up to a certain point, but seemed to disapprove when breastfeeding continued past infancy, feeling that this no longer gave enough benefit to outweigh the impact on medication choices.

 Here is another useful page with practical advice for parents with disabilities.
-If parents cannot, or do not want to, breastfeed because of their disability they may find this website helpful, looking at feelings around feeding babies.
+If mothers/parents cannot, or do not want to, breastfeed/chestfeed because of their disability they may find this website helpful, looking at feelings around feeding babies.
 For example some people with autoimmune rheumatic disease reported significant guilt when they stopped breastfeeding.